Wilber History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Wildbore, Wildeboer, Wyldbore, Wilber, Wylber, Wyldebore, Wilebore and many more.

 More information is included under the topic Early Wilber Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Wilber Settlers in the United States in the 17th Century
+Wilber Settlers in United States in the 17th Century

-Wilber Settlers in the United States in the 19th Century
+Wilber Settlers in United States in the 19th Century